AdobeDocs/commerce-operations.en/help/configuration/deployment/example-environment-variables.md

 {{$include /help/_includes/config-save-config.md}}

 Note that even though `app/etc/env.php` (the system-specific configuration) was updated, do not check it in to source control.
-You'll create the same configuration settings on your production system later in this procedure.
+You will create the same configuration settings on your production system later in this procedure.

 ## Step 3: Update your build system and generate files